 The general public is also the audience for many of our communications, including press reports.
 We have given public talks in local communities, as well as presentations to civic organizations.
 The Southern Sierra CZO has been employing internet tools as part of its outreach program.
-In 2013, the Southern Sierra CZO established a presence on Twitter and Facebook, and CZO researchers are active contributors to the new blog started by Sierra Nevada Research Institute at UC Merced.
+In 2013, SSCZO established a presence on Twitter and Facebook, and SSCZO researchers are active contributors to the new blog started by Sierra Nevada Research Institute at UC Merced.
 These social media platforms are available to the public but also provide a way to disseminate information about events and activities to CZO and non-CZO researchers and students.

-The CZO education team is working with researchers to create new interactive activities for undergraduate and K-12 students using CZO data.
+The SSCZO education team is working with researchers to create new interactive activities for undergraduate and K-12 students using CZO data.
 These activities are designed to meet new common core standards for analytical thinking and problem solving.
-Through partnerships with NatureBridge Yosemite and the Center for Advanced Research and Technology (CART) our researchers share results with educators and students alike.
-Students in the CART program work with CZO staff to design and conduct a comprehensive snow survey project.
-CZO researchers and education staff also present to hundreds of grade school students every year, facilitating hands-on activities for students that focus on how Sierra Nevada hydrology impacts California's water resources.
-Those K-12 partnerships include the Southern California Edison's Science Days and the American Association of University Girls Science Camp.
+Partnerships with NatureBridge Yosemite and the Center for Advanced Research and Technology will share research results with educators and students alike.
+SSCZO researchers and education staff also present to grade school students multiple times per year.

 Dissemination to the research community to share research findings included alerting potentially interested colleagues publications and presentations through our web pages and email, attending scientific meetings and workshops, and participating in CZO-network activities.
-More than 35 articles have been published to-date by Southern Sierra CZO researchers in peer-reviewed journals.
 Improvements to our digital library and engagement with CZO-network data-sharing activities were also carried out.
-Two online webinars were given by CZO-investigators on watershed-level science and on nutrient deserts in the Sierra Nevada.
-A LiDAR workshop in December shared Southern Sierra CZO and cross-CZO LiDAR procedures and results, and taught attendees how to process raw LiDAR data into useful products.
-Co-PI Riebe helped organize critical-zone sessions at the Cordilleran Section meeting of the Geological Society of America as well as the American Geophysical Union's (AGU) Fall Meeting in

-December 2012.
-At that AGU Fall Meeting, CZO PIs, graduate students and research staff presented over 20 talks and posters.
+Two online webinars were given by SSCZO-investigators on watershed-level science and on nutrient deserts in the Sierra Nevada.
+A LiDAR workshop in December shared SSCZO and cross-CZO LiDAR procedures and results, and taught attendees how to process raw LiDAR data into useful products.
+Co-PI Riebe helped organize critical-zone sessions at the Cordilleran Section meeting of the Geological Society of America as well as the American Geophysical Union's (AGU) Fall Meeting in December 2012.
+At that AGU Fall Meeting, SSCZO PIs, graduate students and research staff presented over 20 talks and posters.
 The national CZO program was an exhibitor throughout the duration of the conference, providing information on all CZO sites.
-Colleagues also present at other national meetings, provide seminars for universities, and give talks to stakeholders and the general public.

 Modeling also has been an important role in disseminating research results.
 Modifications to the Regional Hydro-Ecologic Simulation System (RHESSys) serve as mechanisms for encoding advances made by our field-based analyses.
 RHESSys is made freely available to the community and regular user training is provided.
 We also couple RHESSys with larger-scale modeling activities.
-Lessons on using RHESSys will be incorporated into the Watershed Science Master Class, to be held January 2014 and taught in part by Southern Sierra CZO investigator C. Tague.

-What do you plan to do during the next reporting period to accomplish the goals?
+\ What do you plan to do during the next reporting period to accomplish the goals?

-Our findings over the last 5 years shed light on many of the feedbacks and interactions within the regolith-vegetation-atmosphere system (the CZ), and how climate, weather, nutrient deposition, and land management influence Sierran hydrology, biogeochemistry, and sustainability, resulting in a well-developed conceptual model for CZ and the CZO.
-Our work highlights the need to study CZ feedbacks in a cross-disciplinary approach that bridges the physical and biological sciences and that relies on diverse methods in a coordinated approach.
-During the one-year no-cost extension to the current grant, more than six new collaborators visited the CZO sites for field campaigns.
-Since 2007, Southern Sierra CZO researchers published 36 papers, with another six papers in review or awaiting publication, and more than a dozen papers in preparation.
+During the one-year no-cost extension to the current grant, more than six new collaborators visited the SSCZO sites for field campaigns.
+In the past year, Southern Sierra CZO researchers published nine papers, with another five papers in review or awaiting publication, and more than 20 papers in preparation.
 In the coming years, the Southern Sierra Critical Zone Observatory will continue to publish results on the objectives outlined above.